Most yoga is challenging for everyday people.

 - reducing stress

-- reducing anxiety or depression
+- reducing anxiety, panic or worry, or depression

 - lowering blood pressure